 Gadsden Hotel, Douglas

-Update Jan 2, 2014: The Gadsden Hotel is in stages of remodeling under new management.
+Update September, 2018: The Gadsden Hotel is in stages of being restored under new ownership.
 Stay tuned or visit their website for the latest news.
 Gadsden Hotel.

 I don't like backtracking, but the only way out is the way we came in.
 That took us back to Douglas.
 In this case, backtracking was OK because we wanted to see the historic Gadsden Hotel.